RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Introduction

 \section{Introduction}

-Existing work in Explainable Artificial Intelligence (XAI) \citep{ribeiro2016lime, lundberg2017unified, koh2017understanding, wachter2017counterfactual, kim2018interpretability, rudin2019stop} has been focused on developing techniques to interpret decisions made by black-box machine learning (ML) models.
-In particular, counterfactual (CF) explanation techniques \citep{wachter2017counterfactual, ustun2019actionable, mothilal2020explaining, karimi2021algorithmic} are highly promising (and are often preferred by human end-users) because of their ability to provide actionable recourse\footnote{Note that counterfactual explanation \citep{wachter2017counterfactual}, algorithmic recourse \citep{ustun2019actionable}, and contrastive explanation \citep{Dhurandhar2018explanations} are closely related \citep{verma2020counterfactual, stepin2021survey}.
+Existing work in Explainable Artificial Intelligence (XAI) has been focused on developing techniques to interpret decisions made by black-box machine learning (ML) models \citep{ribeiro2016lime, lundberg2017unified, koh2017understanding, kim2018interpretability}.
+In particular, counterfactual (CF) explanation methods find a new \emph{counterfactual} example $\cf$, which is similar to input instance $x$ but gets a different/opposite prediction from the ML model.
+Counterfactual explanation techniques \citep{wachter2017counterfactual, ustun2019actionable, mothilal2020explaining, karimi2021algorithmic} are often preferred by human end-users because of their ability to provide actionable recourse \footnote{Note that counterfactual explanation \citep{wachter2017counterfactual} and algorithmic recourse \citep{ustun2019actionable} are closely related \citep{verma2020counterfactual, stepin2021survey}.
 Hence, we use these terms interchangeably.} to individuals who are negatively impacted by algorithm-mediated decisions.
-For example, CF explanation techniques can be used to provide algorithmic recourse for impoverished loan applicants who have been denied a loan by a bank's ML algorithm, or to provide recourse recommendations for school teachers working with students who are at the risk of dropping out from school, etc.
+For example, CF explanation techniques can be used to provide algorithmic recourse for impoverished loan applicants who have been denied a loan by a bank's ML algorithm, etc.

-Unfortunately, most prior work on CF explanation techniques suffers from three major shortcomings.
-First, almost all existing techniques generate recourses by assuming that the underlying ML model is stationary and does not change over time \citep{barocas2020hidden}.
+Most CF explanation techniques assume that the underlying ML model is stationary and does not change over time \citep{barocas2020hidden}.
 However, in practice, ML models are often updated regularly when new data is available to improve predictive accuracy on the new shifted data distribution.
 This shifted ML model might render previously recommended recourses ineffective \citep{rawal2020can}, and in turn, diminish end users' trust towards our system.
-Formally, when a shift occurs in the predictive model weights from $\theta_f$ to $\theta'_f$ (due to a shift in the underlying data distribution), a previously provided recourse $\cf$ generated based on $\theta_f$ might become invalid on the shifted model weights $\theta'_f$ (i.e., $f(\cf; \theta_f) \neq f(\cf; \theta'_f)$).
-This is undesirable to an end-user because in this situation, following recourse recommendations would not get them a favorable decision by the ML model.
+For example, when providing a recourse to a loan applicant who was denied a loan by the bank's ML algorithm, it is critical to ensure that the bank can honor that recourse and approve re-applications that fully follow recourse recommendations, even if the bank updates their ML model in the meantime.
+This necessitates the development of robust algorithms that can generate recourses that remain effective (or valid) for an end-user in the face of ML models being frequently updated.
+Figure~\ref{fig:datashiftissue} illustrates this challenge of generating robust recourses. \\